JChristensen/tinySPI/ReadMe.txt

 Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

 ================================================================================
-Arduino hardware SPI library for ATtiny44/84/45/85.
+Arduino hardware SPI master library for ATtiny44/84/45/85.
 Runs about 15 times faster than shiftOut().

 This is an alpha version, use at your own risk.